 What should the APM File look like when submitted?

-See examples below.
+See examples below

-Below is an example of a 2024 APM File submission for worksheet “A1.
-Financial”.
+Below is an example of a 20252025 APM File submission for worksheet “A.1 Summary”.
 Actual APM file submission would be far longer.

-Below is an example of a 2024 APM File submission for worksheet “A2.
-Financial - Episodes”.
+Below is an example of a 20252025 APM File submission for worksheet “A.2 Financial”.
 Actual APM file submission would be far longer.

-Below is an example of a 2024 APM File submission for worksheet “B.1 Billing Provider Membership”.
+Below is an example of a 2025 APM File submission for worksheet “B. Billing Provider Membership”.
 Actual APM File submission would be far longer.